padrino/padrino-docs/guides/02_getting-started/04_blog-tutorial.html.md

 end
 ```

 And run the migrations again: `$ padrino rake sq:migrate`

-Our database now has the appropriate associations and validations.

 We'll need to go